Spokeo/api_authenticator/README.md

 # ApiAuthenticator

-This gem will authenticate API requests using a modified version HMAC-SHA1
+This gem will authenticate API requests using a slightly modified version HMAC-SHA1

 ## Installation